Ilkley Grammar School: Grammar school

 In September 1939, girls were admitted.
-Some time after the 1944 Education Act it was established as a county-maintained voluntary controlled secondary school, but retained grammar school status.
+Some time after the Education Act 1944 it was established as a county-maintained voluntary controlled secondary school, but retained grammar school status.
 It was administered by West Riding County Council from Yeadon.

 Comprehensive

 In 1970 it became a comprehensive school for ages 13–18.
 From April 1974 it was administered by the City of Bradford.

 Expansion

 A number of extensions of the school have subsequently been made.
 As early as 1898, new classrooms and a gymnasium were constructed.
 Further classrooms were erected in the 1960s; and a major new building programme added 35 new teaching rooms in 2003.

 In the summer of 2010 there are plans to redesign and extend the 6th form centre.
 There has been a grant put forward and plans drawn up, that include an external 'pod' for students to study in.

 The 'pod' was completed in the summer of 2010 with the main structure consisting of three old shipping containers.
 It doubles as both sixth form area and classroom to teach about renewable energy with the power coming from a wind turbine and solar panels.
 However the plan to move the pod to the new school site has been abandoned due to the cancellation of the Building Schools for the Future program.

 Further minor expansion was also completed in the summer of 2011 with the addition of two new English classrooms in the form of a 'portacabin' this was intended to ease overcrowding as the school intake is expected to continue to increase in the coming years.

 In the summer of 2019 a new building was constructed adding 15 new classrooms to the school.
 In addition to this, the building also added a new cafeteria and conference room.
 During the construction of this building, the 2 ‘portacabins’ mentioned in the paragraph above were removed in order to create more car parking due to the fact the new building was positioned in such a way that reduced the previous car park size.